Bell Labs crypto shaolin Daniel Bleichenbacher

 - Convert that expansion to a number

-- RSA decrypt the number
+- RSA decrypt

 - Convert that to a series of bytes, which is your signature.